 Evening: Take the second day of your trip on a whole other level by joining a Mykonos Sunset Sailing Cruise.
 The absolute perfect activity for a couple visiting Mykonos to celebrate their love, this romantic sailing adventure will give you the opportunity to stand in awe before one of the most magical sunsets you’ve witnessed in your whole life.

-At this point, you’re more than welcome to head home to rest and recuperate for the next day.
+At this point, you’re more than welcome to head home to rest and recuperate for the next day of your 3-day stay in Mykonos.
 If however, the party animal in you has woken up, then we’d highly suggest that you explore another side of Mykonos’ nightlife: its world-famous beach parties!

-Head to Super Paradise Beach and enjoy a wild night of dancing.
-Wear your most comfortable shoes and light clothing, and let the beat of the music clear your mind; if having fun is not on your list, you might want to look into reconsidering your priorities.
+Head to Super Paradise Beach, the number one gay-friendly Greek destination, and enjoy a wild night of dancing.
+Wear your most comfortable shoes and light clothing, and let the beat of the music clear your mind; if having fun is not on your Mykonos itinerary, you might want to look into reconsidering your priorities.

 A tavern al fresco in Mykonos - credit: PBphotos/Despositphotos.com